GClunies/reflekt/README.md

 **Q:** **If the tracking plan is `code`, how can a product manager, marketer, etc. propose changes?**

-**A:** The *assumption* here is that code is only for engineers - we strongly disagree! *Anyone* can learn how Reflekt defines tracking plans as code, which is designed to be *human-readable*.
-Plans are defined in a `tracking-plans/` folder with each event defined using a simple YAML file.
+**A:** This question assumes code is only for engineers - we strongly disagree! *Anyone* can learn how Reflekt defines tracking plans as code, which is why the code is designed to be *human-readable*.
+In Reflekt, tracking plans are defined in a `tracking-plans/` folder with each event defined using a simple YAML file.

 <details><summary><strong>example-event.yml</strong> (click to expand)</summary><p>